bryankhor07/Two-Player-Shooting-Game/README.md

 # Two-Player-Shooting-Game
-A simple 2D python game that involves two players shooting at each other.
+A simple 2D Python game that involves two spaceships shooting at each other.